Adaptability: The Pistachio History From Tree To Market

 • Shasti, a variety grown in that area for a long time.

-• Wahedi, which bears the largest nuts of any local variety.
+• Wahedi, bears the largest nuts of any local variety.
 It is interesting to note that the Wahedi is always a lighter bearer than the others.
 Providing they escape injury from late spring frosts.

 • Uzun is maybe the most popular in Iran.